Shermayster/udacity-superDuperDrive/starter/cloudstorage/README.md

 The back-end is all about security and connecting the front-end to database data and actions.

 1. Managing user access with Spring Security
- - You have to restrict unauthorized users from accessing pages other than the login and signup pages.
+ - You have to restrict unauthorized users from accessing com.udacity.jwdnd.course1.cloudstorage.pages other than the login and signup com.udacity.jwdnd.course1.cloudstorage.pages.
 To do this, you must create a security configuration class that extends the `WebSecurityConfigurerAdapter` class from Spring.
 Place this class in a package reserved for security and configuration.
 Often this package is called `security` or `config`.
  - Spring Boot has built-in support for handling calls to the `/login` and `/logout` endpoints.
 You have to use the security configuration to override the default login page with one of your own, discussed in the front-end section.
  - You also need to implement a custom `AuthenticationProvider` which authorizes user logins by matching their credentials against those stored in the database.